 Guimarães’ culinary scene emphasizes traditional Portuguese cuisine.
 Be sure to try local specialties like Bacalhau à Minhota (codfish prepared in Minho style) or the Francesinha, a hearty sandwich that’s a local favorite.
 The town is also known for its pastries, so a stop at a local bakery is a must.
 For a Michelin star dining experience, try Restaurant A Cozinha.
 For a more casual meal, we’d recommend Résvés.

 A visit from Porto to Guimarães is a deep dive into Portuguese history.
-You’ll explore a mix of ancient fortresses and royal palaces, charming historic streets, and mountaintop sanctuaries.
+Whether you are visiting Porto in winter or any other time of year, you’ll enjoy exploring a mix of ancient fortresses and royal palaces, charming historic streets, and mountaintop sanctuaries.

 Where to Stay in Guimarães